Gareth Griffiths (academic): Life

 Griffiths was born in Wales, and educated at Cyfarthfa Grammar School.
-Apart from a period as Chair at SUNY Albany, he has been based in Australia since 1973.
+Apart from a period as chair at SUNY Albany, he has been based in Australia since 1973.
 He has also taught at Macquarie University in Sydney and in the United Kingdom and France.
 From 2002 to 2005 he chaired the English Department at SUNY Albany in the United States.
-He is a Fellow of the Australian Academy of the Humanities.
-He has previously held positions as Head of the Theater Studies Council of Australia and Western Australian theatre reviewer for The Australian newspaper.
+He is a fellow of the Australian Academy of the Humanities.
+He has previously held positions as Head of the Theatre Studies Council of Australia and Western Australian theatre reviewer for The Australian newspaper.

 Griffiths's work has primarily focused on postcolonial literature and theory, a topic on which he has been an influential contributor.
 He has published on the literatures of diverse third world and postcolonial spaces but his work has most significantly dealt with East and West Africa.
 He has also published significant works on the intersection of land and identity.
 His current research is on ideas of the secular and the sacred in the postcolonial world and on US/African relations in the 19th century.